How to Throw an On-the-Farm First Birthday Party!

 Make your baby’s first birthday party farm-tastic with these cute, easy ideas

-Farm Party InvitationsDownload these colorful farm first birthday invitations and print at home or at a local print shop.
+Farm Party InvitationsDownload these colourful farm first birthday invitations and print at home or at a local print shop.
 There’s an optional hay bale pattern on the back.

 Barn and Hay Bale CakeTo make this sweet, hay-bale topped “barn” cake, start with two boxes of cake mix and four tubs of frosting.
 Bake the cakes in 8” round pans, then frost between the layers and stack them.
 Apply a base “crumb coat” coat of frosting to the outside of the cakes and refrigerate for an hour.
 Tint one tub of frosting red and apply it to the cake as the top coat.

 To make the hay bale, take one store-bought pound cake and trim it to about 6” wide.
 Tint one tub of frosting yellow, and pipe streaks of yellow “hay” onto the pound cake.
 Refrigerate for half an hour.

 To make the barn doors, use white frosting to pipe a “barn door” pattern onto two graham cracker sheets.
 Refrigerate for 15 minutes.
 Set the frosted “hay bale” on top of the red cake, and use a dab of frosting to stick the graham cracker barn doors to the front and back.
 Sprinkle crushed graham crackers around the base of the cake and the hay bale for the finishing touch.